finopsfoundation/framework/_resources/project--finops-tbm.md

 Post-migration, FinOps teams will engage with migrations stakeholders on optimization recommendations and begin deploying commitment strategies against stable workloads.
 While FinOps team will now focus on efficiency of the new workloads now running on Cloud; ITFM/TBM should be engaging in these post-migration conversations to begin on-prem asset housekeeping and tracking datacenter retirements.

-<span style="color:red">NEED TO ADD ON-PREM TAXONOMY</span>

 ## In Conclusion
 Building a FinOps practice comes with many challenges and finding a partner with intersecting teams like security, procurement and especially ITFM/ TBM will only enhance the adoption.
 Embarking on a joint endeavor can benefit both practices and support your organizations to make better tradeoffs and unlock the value of Cloud.

 With your help it can continue to evolve and become an even better resource.
 Come and join the conversation in the #chat-itfm-tbm-finops channel or get involved in the next sprints of this working group.
-* Please get in touch in the Slack via the ITFM/ TBM Channel if:
+Please get in touch in the Slack via the [ITFM/ TBM Channel](https://finopsfoundation.slack.com/archives/C032BA3DXAB) if:
 * There is an area you would like to see more examples or detail on
 * You have some content or an idea for content that you think should be included
 * You have a intersection story that could be shared